nishantattrey07/Nodejs-Application-Authentication-Template/README.md

 - **Password Encryption**: Ensures that user passwords are securely stored using advanced hashing techniques.
 - **JWT Authentication**: Utilizes JSON Web Tokens (JWT) for secure and efficient user authentication.
 - **Email Verification**: Sends an email to users to verify their account upon registration.
-- **Password Reset**:(upcoming) Offers a password reset feature for users who have forgotten their passwords.
+- **Password Reset**: Offers a password reset feature for users who have forgotten their passwords.

 ## Detailed Features